-As part of its de-weighted training services, UPMC Centers for Rehab Services offers anti-gravity treadmills for patients to exercise nearly weightlessly and pain-free, which enhances the rehabilitation experience.
+As part of its de-weighted training services, UPMC Rehabilitation Institute offers anti-gravity treadmills for patients to exercise nearly weightlessly and pain-free, which enhances the rehabilitation experience.

-“The AlterG Anti-Gravity Treadmill® allows for early weight bearing on a patient with limited tolerance or restrictive weight bearing precautions,” explained Patrick Garvey, DPT, MS, OCS, FAAOMPT, of UPMC Centers for Rehab Services.
+“The AlterG Anti-Gravity Treadmill® allows for early weight bearing on a patient with limited tolerance or restrictive weight bearing precautions,” says Patrick Garvey, DPT, MS, OCS, FAAOMPT, of UPMC Rehabilitation Institute.

 “This enables patients to begin earlier mobilization, range of motion and ambulation, in a precisely controlled way.”